andresbonil/cytosim/CYTHOSIM.md

 Very little code change was performed in cytosim except :
 - node.cc/h was changed to noder.cc/h
      -> all files with "#include node.h" need to change to "#include noder.h"
 - In "sim_thread.cc", line 440 was commented : "//glApp::flashText0(str);"
 - makefile.inc and tools/makefile.inc were changed to allow compilation.
-- Then a lot of files were added to /tools
+- Then a lot of files were added to /tools  and cpython/
 - Glossary can now export mTerms through the public function Glossary::terms()
 - In simul.h : added Simul::prepare_meca : a wrapper for sMeca.prepare
 - In simul.h and simul_solve.cc : addition of Simul::prepared_solve() : basically Simul::solve without sMeca.prepare.
 - In mecable.h : addition of mecable::nonConstData() : like data() but not const.

 ## How to use Cythosim on other branches of cytosim ?
 If you want to use cythosim on other branches of cytosim, you can "easily" do so with a few operations :